ErichEF/choleskycipher/README.md

 Looking at the code now, I can definitely improve on it given time, but equally I feel it to be an example of my application of an uncommon mathematical concept to something possibly practical and interesting.

+Please refer to README PDF folder for more detailed documentation and output.
+This was done using Python 3.8, numpy and scipy.